Altinity/altinityknowledgebase/content/en/altinity-kb-useful-queries/parts-consistency.md

 │ system   │ query_thread_log │ 202108       │ 202108_864_1637_556 │ 202108_1639_1639_0 │                  1637 │              1639 │ [1638]                │
 └──────────┴──────────────────┴──────────────┴─────────────────────┴────────────────────┴───────────────────────┴───────────────────┴───────────────────────┘
 ```
+## Find the number of blocks in a table
 ```sql
 SELECT
     database,